facina37/CookiesHunter/README.md

 # CookiesHunter
-Opensource code for CookiesHunter game.
+Opensource code for the CookiesHunter game.